 Embark on a full-day tour to Tripoli and Batroun in Lebanon.
 Explore natural highlights, iconic sights, Tripoli souk, mosques, churches, seaside, Crusader castles, Phoenician wall, and enjoy a delicious lunch.
 Hotel pickup and drop-off included.

-- Tripoli - Tripoli, known in Arabic as Ṭarābulus, is a city and port in northwestern Lebanon.
-Situated on the Mediterranean coast at the mouth of the Abu Ali River, it is located 50 miles (80 km) north-northeast of Beirut.
+- Tripoli - Known in Arabic as Ṭarābulus, Tripoli is a city and port located in northwestern Lebanon.
+Situated on the Mediterranean coast at the mouth of the Abu Ali River, it is 50 miles (80 km) north-northeast of Beirut.
 Tripoli is an ancient city dating back to the Phoenician era and is one of Lebanon’s oldest cities, alongside Byblos, Tyre, and…

-- Tripoli - Tripoli, known in Arabic as Ṭarābulus, is a city and port in northwestern Lebanon.
-Situated on the Mediterranean coast at the mouth of the Abu Ali River, it is located 50 miles (80 km) north-northeast of Beirut.
+- Tripoli - Known in Arabic as Ṭarābulus, Tripoli is a city and port located in northwestern Lebanon.
+Situated on the Mediterranean coast at the mouth of the Abu Ali River, it is 50 miles (80 km) north-northeast of Beirut.
 Tripoli is an ancient city dating back to the Phoenician era and is one of Lebanon’s oldest cities, alongside Byblos, Tyre, and Sidon.
-Forty-five buildings in the city, many from the 14th century, are registered as historical sites.
+The city boasts 45 buildings, many from the 14th century, registered as historical sites.
 Twelve mosques from the Mamluke and Ottoman periods have survived.
-Secular buildings include the hammam (bathing-house), the souks, and the khans, which form a cluster of various trades.
+Secular buildings include the “hammam” or bathing-house, the souks, and the “khans,” which form a hub of various trades.

-- Citadel Saint Gilles (Qal’at Sinjil) - Overlooking Tripoli is the imposing Citadel of Tripoli, known as Qal’at Sinjil (Saint Gilles), which has been renovated and altered many times throughout its history.
-Today, the castle features an octagonal Fatimid construction converted into a church by the Crusaders, some 12th-13th century Crusader structures, several 14th century Mamluke additions, and additions made by the Ottomans in the 16th century.
-The current state of this massive fortress (140 meters long and 70 meters wide) is largely due to extensive restoration work by Mustafa Barbar Agha, the governor of Tripoli at the beginning of the 19th century.
+- Citadel Saint Gilles (Qal’at Sinjil) - Overlooking the city of Tripoli is the impressive Citadel of Tripoli, known as Qal’at Sinjil (Saint Gilles), which has undergone numerous renovations and changes throughout its history.
+Today, the castle features an octagonal Fatimid construction converted into a church by the Crusaders, several Crusader structures from the 12th-13th centuries, numerous 14th-century Mamluke additions, and Ottoman additions from the 16th century.
+The current state of this vast fortress (140 meters long and 70 meters wide) is largely due to extensive restoration work by Mustafa Barbar Agha, the governor of Tripoli in the early 19th century.

-- Al Mansouri Mosque - Begun in 1294 and completed in 1315, the Great Mosque or Al Mansouri Mosque was built on the ruins of the 12th century Crusader cathedral of St. Mary of the Tower.
-Its large courtyard is surrounded by a vaulted prayer hall.
-Inside, elements of Western architecture from the old church can still be seen, including the northern entrance and the Lombard-style bell tower, which was transformed into the minaret.
-The many foundation plaques and decrees inscribed in the Great Mosque not only inform us about the building but also reveal details of daily life during the Mamluke period.
+- Al Mansouri Mosque - Initiated in 1294 and completed in 1315, the Great Mosque or Al Mansouri Mosque was constructed on the ruins of the 12th-century Crusader cathedral of St. Mary of the Tower.
+Its spacious courtyard is surrounded by a vaulted prayer hall.
+Inside, elements of Western architecture from the old church are still visible, including the northern entrance and the Lombard-style bell tower, which was transformed into the minaret.
+The numerous foundation plaques and decrees inscribed in the Great Mosque not only provide information about the building but also reveal details of daily life during the Mamluke period.

-- Souk Al-Harajb - Tripoli’s souks are marvelous, offering visitors a chance to step into a unique, busy, and colorful world and gain insight into centuries-old traditions.
-Meandering through the souks with their lively passageways and hidden alleys, filled with a plethora of smells, sounds, and colors, is like stepping into a theater filled with fantastic characters, props, and stories.
+- Souk Al-Harajb - The souks of Tripoli are enchanting.
+They offer visitors a chance to step into a unique, bustling, and colorful world and gain insight into centuries-old traditions.
+Wandering through the souks with their lively passageways and hidden alleys, filled with a multitude of smells, sounds, and colors, is like entering a theater filled with fantastic characters, props, and stories.
 There are nine souks in total in Tripoli: Attareen, Bazerkan, Haddadin, Haraj, Kameh, Koundarjiyeh, Nahhasin, Samak, and Sayyaghin.
-Besides the food souk, which offers plenty of fresh produce as well as meat, fish, and more.
+Besides the food souk, which offers plenty of fresh produce as well as meat, fish, and much more.

-- Khan Al-Khayyatin - The Khayyatin Khan is part of Tripoli’s souks.
-It is a long rectangular building, about 40 by 80 meters, with a covered central courtyard and shops on either side.
-As the name Khan al Khayyatin implies, the khan housed and still houses tailors and other related trades such as needles, thread, and sewing machines.
+- Khan Al-Khayyatin - The Khayyatin Khan is part of the Tripoli Souks.
+It is a long rectangular building measuring about 40 by 80 meters with a covered central courtyard and shops on either side.
+As the name Khan al Khayyatin suggests, the khan housed and still houses tailors and other related trades such as needles, thread, and sewing machines.

-- Tripoli Soap Factory Khan el masriyen - The Khan As Sabon (Soap Khan) was built at the beginning of the 17th century.
-Originally intended to serve as a military barracks to garrison Ottoman troops, it was purposely built in the center of the city to enable the pasha to control any uprising.
-It is a large rectangular structure with two-story arcaded corridors running around a fountain courtyard.
+- Tripoli Soap Factory Khan el masriyen - The Khan As Sabon (Soap Khan) was constructed at the beginning of the seventeenth century.
+Initially, it was intended to serve as a military barracks to house Ottoman troops and was purposely built in the city center to enable the pasha to control any uprising.
+It is a large rectangular structure with two-story arcaded corridors surrounding a fountain courtyard.

-- Hammam Al Jadid - Hammam El-Abed is the only functioning hammam in Tripoli, probably built at the end of the 17th century.
-It has the typical pierced domes of Mamluke and Ottoman-era public baths.
-The interior, with its cushions, central fountain, and traditional fittings, is a living museum.
+- Hammam Al Jadid - Hammam El-Abed is the only functioning hammam in Tripoli, likely built at the end of the 17th century.
+It features the typical pierced domes of Mamluke and Ottoman-era public baths.
+The interior, with its cushions, central fountain, and traditional fittings, serves as a living museum.

-- Hammam al-Jadid - Hammam Al-Jadid, built around 1740 and called the “New Bath,” is the largest hammam in Tripoli.
-Although it has not been in operation since the 1970s, its faded grandeur still stirs the imagination.
+- Hammam al-Jadid - Built around 1740 and known as the “New Bath,” Hammam Al-Jadid is the largest “hammam” in Tripoli.
+Although it has not been operational since the 1970s, its faded grandeur continues to inspire the imagination.

-- Ezzeddine Hammam - Hammam Izzed-dine is a public bathing house given to Tripoli by its Mamluke governor ‘Izz ed-Dîne Aybak.
-The governor, who died in 1298, is buried in a mausoleum beside the hammam.
-The Hammam ‘Izz ed-Dîne was in continual use until recently and is now under restoration.
+- Ezzeddine Hammam - Hammam Izzed-dine is a public bathing house gifted to the city of Tripoli by its Mamluke governor ‘Izz ed-Dîne Aybak.
+The governor, who passed away in 1298, is buried in a mausoleum beside the hammam.
+The Hammam ‘Izz ed-Dîne was in continuous use until recently and is now undergoing restoration.

-- Rachid Karami International Fair - On the grounds of the Tripoli International Fair (Rashid Karameh International Exhibition Center) in Lebanon, one finds one of the five largest exhibition centers in the world.
-The 15 structures, designed by legendary Brazilian architect Oscar Niemeyer in 1963, remain unfinished due to the project’s abandonment during the country’s civil war in 1975.
+- Rachid Karami International Fair - Located on the grounds of the Tripoli International Fair (Rashid Karameh International Exhibition Center) in Lebanon, it is one of the five largest exhibition centers in the world.
+The 15 structures, designed by the legendary Brazilian architect Oscar Niemeyer in 1963, remain unfinished due to the project’s abandonment during the country’s civil war in 1975.

 - Hallab 1881 - Since 1881, originating from Tripoli, Abdul Rahman Hallab has been a pioneer in the world of Lebanese sweets.
-Today, “Kasr El Helou” is considered one of Tripoli’s most renowned landmarks, visited by thousands of people from all parts of the globe.
+Today, “Kasr El Helou” is considered one of Tripoli’s most renowned landmarks, attracting thousands of visitors from around the globe.

 - El Mina Port - Al-Mina is a coastal town in Tripoli.
-It occupies the location of the old Phoenician city of Tripoli and acts as the harbor city for modern neighboring Tripoli.
-It has nine islands, four of which have been declared natural reservations to help breed fish and preserve their natural habitat.
+It occupies the site of the ancient Phoenician city of Tripoli and serves as the harbor city for modern neighboring Tripoli.
+It features nine islands, four of which have been declared natural reserves to support fish breeding and preserve their natural habitat.

 - Batroun - Batroun is one of the world’s oldest cities.
-Located along the Mediterranean coast in northern Lebanon, this city is known for its ancient castles and churches, quality citrus fruits, beaches, and modern nightlife.
-Batroun was a Phoenician metropolis established more than three millennia ago.
+Situated along the Mediterranean coast in northern Lebanon, this city is renowned for its ancient castles and churches, high-quality citrus fruits, beaches, and modern nightlife.
+Batroun was a Phoenician metropolis established over three millennia ago.

-- Phoenician Wall - The ancient Phoenician sea wall was originally a natural structure composed of petrified sand dunes.
-The Phoenicians gradually reinforced it with rocks, and the wall as it stands today took its present shape in the first century BC.
-The Phoenicians used this wall as protection against sea storms and invaders, while during Roman times it also functioned as a quarry.
+- Phoenician Wall - The ancient Phoenician sea wall was originally a natural structure made of petrified sand dunes.
+The Phoenicians gradually reinforced it with rocks, and the wall as it stands today took its current form in the first century BC.
+The Phoenicians used this wall for protection against sea storms and invaders, while during Roman times, it also served as a quarry.
 The wall is 225 meters long and 1 to 1.5 meters thick.
-Parts of it have crumbled, but what remains still stands as a bulwark against the sea for the residents of the ancient city.
+Although parts of it have crumbled, what remains still stands as a bulwark against the sea for the residents of the ancient city.

 - Hotel Pick up & Drop off